 Capturing the "Junior-Miss Greenbelt" title was Terri Beckford, daughter of Mr. and Mrs. Leroy Beckford.
 Terri was sponsored by Kash, Realtor.
 Recreation Review Kava Field Trip For all teens, 12 and over a bus will leave the Youth Center at 8:30 a.m. to tour the Smithsonian and Art Gallery Sat., Oct.
 5. Bring a bag lunch for a day on the Mall.
 Arrival time back to Greenbelt is 4:30 p.m.
 A nominal fee will be charged for transportation.
 Sign up at the Youth Center now.
-Women's Powder Puff Football All ladies, 18 and over, interested in a women's football league Thursday, October 3, 1974 Boys and Girls Club by Fred Ford Football - Last Saturday our 65 lb. team won 18-6; 75 lb. lost 13-0; 85 lb. team coached by Ron Brooks won 13-6; and 105 lb. team lost.
+Women's Powder Puff Football All ladies, 18 and over, interested in a women's football league this fall should contact Joanne Rowe, 345-1799.
+Experience on a team is not necessary.
+The only prerequisite is to have fun through exercise and the desire to meet new friends.
+Arts & Crafts and Roller Skating The crafts instructor will be at the Youth Center from 4:30 to 5:30 p.m. for the following groups: Mon.
+1 & 2 graders; Wed., 3 & 4 graders; Fri., 5 & 6 graders.
+Sat. mornings, Arts and Crafts will be held at the Springhill Lake Recreation Center from 9 - 11 a.m.
+Roller Skating is being held at the Greenbelt Center Elementary School gym from 4-5:30 p.m. on the following days: Mondays, 3 & 4 graders; Wednesdays, 5 & 6 graders; Fridays, 1 & 2 graders.
+We have skates to rent, or bring your own rink skates.
+A minimal fee will be charged.
+Chucks and Lassies The fall session of Chucks and Lassies is underway at the Youth Center and Springhill Lake Recreation Center, Saturday from 9-11 a.m.
+Activities include group games, physical fitness and T-Ball for boys and girls 6 - 8 years Boys and Girls Club by Fred Ford Football - Last Saturday our 65 lb. team won 18-6; 75 lb. lost 13-0; 85 lb. team coached by Ron Brooks won 13-6; and 105 lb. team lost.
 This Saturday there will be three games beginning at 9:30 a.m. at Braden Field.
 Soccer - Sunday, the 10 and under boys lost 2-0; Ricky Maeda kicked the crucial goal against Fort Washington for a 1-0 win for the 12 and unders; a much improved 13 and under girls team tied Lanham 0-0.
 This Sunday beginning at 1:30 p.m. the 10 and under boys, 12 and under boys undefeated team and 16 and under girls will play at Braden Field.
-The new dual purpose goal posts were put up by a hard working Public Works crew enabling both football and soccer to be played on the same field.
+The new dual purpose goal posts were put up by a hard working Public Works crew enabling both football and soccer to be played on the same fiield.
 Come out and support our sports pragram.
 We need you to urge our teams on to victory.
 Early Enrollment at U.M.